Renato Paratore: Professional career

 Paratore made his European Tour debut in December 2014 at the Alfred Dunhill Championship in Malelane, South Africa, where he finished tied for the 26th place.
 After a positive start to the season, where he made 7 consecutive cuts, he struggled to get more positive results.
 In July 2015 at the Open de France, he became the first player in European Tour history to score a four on every hole.
 He obtained the best result of his first season at the end of August with a 5th place at the D+D Real Czech Masters.
 Despite being disqualified in the final event of his season for signing an incorrect score, Paratore managed to finish 109th in the Race to Dubai, just enough to keep his card for 2017.
 Paratore earned his first European Tour win at the 2017 Nordea Masters.

 In July 2020, Paratore won the Betfred British Masters by three strokes over Rasmus Højgaard.

+After struggling on the European Tour, Paratore returned to the Challenge Tour for 2025, where he earned three wins to earn a return to the European Tour for 2026.